top of page

 Alebrije

 I made my alebrije based on the Pallid bat, a key stone species that is native to most the western U.S. and parts of Mexico.
 It is a keystone species because it eats insects that can spread diseases, such as mosquitoes.
+For more information, see the poster.

 Plan: